jwiddison/.dotfiles/dev_setup_help.md

 It should pull the config from dotfiles automagically.

-Can also add `autosuggestions` to the list at the top.
+Can also add `'autosuggestions'` to the list at the top and remove `'history-substring-search' \`

 ## Fonts